Jagdgruppe I./JG.51 left the front

 An uprated BMW 801C-2 engine powered the A-2, which began to be delivered in the fall of 1941.

-In February 1942 the Germans determined to bring the battle cruisers Scharnhorst and Gneisenau and the heavy cruiser Prinz Eugen from Brest, where the RAF regularly bombed them, to better protected anchorages in Norway.
 On the night of February 11, the big ships slipped out of Brest.
 While the British had the harbor under close watch, a series of accidents and mistakes allowed the German ships to get out undetected.

 By dawn, they were off Cherbourg where German fighters began to escort them.
-Further British misjudgements hindered accurate identification of the warships until mid-day.
+Further British mis-judgments hindered accurate identification of the warships until mid-day.
 By that time, they were nearly at the Straits of Dover, under heavy escort by Fw 190's and Bf 109s of JG.2 and JG.26.

 Few British strike aircraft were ready and they launched a pitifully small group of Swordfish biplane torpedo bombers, led by Lt.
 Cdr.
 Eugene Esmonde.
-Despite Spitfire fighter cover, the Focke-Wulfs and Messerschmitts destroyed all six Swordfish; Esmonde earned a posthumous Victoria Cross.
+Despite Spitfire fighter cover, the Focke-Wulfs and Messerschmitts destroyed all seven Swordfish; Esmonde earned a posthumous Victoria Cross.
 As Adolf Galland put it in The First and the Last,

 "For two hours in full daylight German warships had been passing along the English coast, following a route which in the history of British sea supremacy no enemy has dared to take since the seventeenth century."